EiffelFly/remark-indexed-block/README.md

 This lib will annotate every block in the markdown file with site wise unique identifier

+## The flow

+- remark-indexed-block: Generate new markdown file with indexed block syntax
+- rehype-indexed-block: Read the new markdown file and generate HTML with indexed block

 ## Normal Logic

 1. It will use the file's relative file path and uuidv5 to form a unique id.
 For example, if you have a file's path is `/src/data/blog/hi-i-am-indexed-block`(relative to the root of the project.)
 It will tokenize this path and generate id.